anilverman/OSU-CS340-team-53/README.md

+# Disclaimer:

-Disclaimer: Gemini was used to ensure that the beaverton_library_update_book() procedure's syntax was correct for MariaDB.
+Gemini was used to ensure that the beaverton_library_update_book() procedure's syntax was correct, as well as to create the part of the procedure that converts a delimited input string into a table.

-The rest of the code is our own work.
+All other code in this project is our own work.